thaynanff/Databases-and-SQL/2. Mechanical Workshop Model/README.md

 ## Narrative:

-- Control and management system for th0e execution of work orders in a mechanical workshop.
+- Control and management system for the execution of work orders in a mechanical workshop.
 - Customers take vehicles to the mechanic shop to be repaired or to undergo periodic inspections.
 - Each vehicle is assigned to a team of mechanics who identify the services to be performed and fill in an MO with a delivery date.
 - From the Maintenence Order (MO), the value of each service is calculated, consulting a labor reference table.